SimonWRepo/videoMagic/README.md

 More upcoming

-A lot of the code also need refactoring and cleaning up
+A lot of the code also needs refactoring and cleaning up